yuschick/stylelint-plugin-logical-css/README.md

 .heading {
   max-width: 90ch; /* Will flag the use of "width" */
-  text-align: left; /* Will flag the use of "left" */ }
+  text-align: left; /* Will flag the use of "left" */
+  opacity: 1;
+  transition: opacity 1s ease, max-width 1s ease; /* Will flag the use of 'max-width' */ }
 ```